homelab-2026/mongodb-replicaset-compose/README.md

-## mongodb-local-playground
+## mongodb replicaset compose

-This guide will walk you through setting up a MongoDB Replicaset with dockerc-compose
+This guide will walk you through setting up a MongoDB Replicaset with docker compose

 ### Prerequisites